 Specific Areas in which R & D has been carried out by the company

-No R & D activities carried out during the financial year 2015-16.
+No R & D activities carried out during the financial year 2016-17.

 Expenditure on Research & Development: - No Expenditure incurred on R &D

 |Particulars ||Amt. ( Rs.
-In Lacs) |
+In Lakh) |

-|Foreign Travel Expenses ||12.35 |
+|Foreign Travel Expenses ||29.02 |

 Details on Internal Financial Controls

 Your Company has adopted accounting policies which are in line with the AccountingStandards prescribed in the Companies (Accounting Standards) Rules 2006 that continue toapply under Section 133 and other applicable provisions of the Companies Act 2013 readwith Rule 7 of the Companies (Accounts) Rules 2014 to the extent applicable.
-These are inaccordance with generally accepted accounting principles in India.
-Changes in policies ifany are approved by the AuditCommittee in consultation with the Auditors.
+These are inaccordance with generally accepted accounting principles in India including IndianAccounting Standards (IND AS).
+Changes in policies if any are approved by the AuditCommittee in consultation with the Auditors.

-During the year the internal financial controls were reviewed and tested by a reputedfirm of Chartered Accountants who report on quarterly basis on the process andsystems of accounting of the Company.
-The main thrust of internalaudit is to test andreview controls appraisal of risks and business processes besidesbenchmarking controls with best practices in the industry.
+During the year the internal financial controls were reviewed and tested by a reputedfirm of Chartered Accountants who report on quarterly basis on the process and systems ofaccounting and other operational processes of the Company.
+The main thrust of internalaudit is to test and review controls appraisal of risks and business processes besidesbenchmarking controls with best practices in the industry.

 Particulars of Employees

-The report on Corporate Governance as stipulated under the SEBI (LODR) Regulations2015 forms an integral part of this report and the requisite Certificate duly signed bythe practicing Company Secretary confirming compliance with the conditions of CorporateGovernance is attached to the report.
+The report on Corporate Governance as stipulated under the SEBI (LODR) Regulations2015 forms an integral part of this report and the requisite Certificate duly signed bythe practicing Company Secretary confirming compliance with the conditions of CorporateGovernance is attached to this report.

 Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions on these items during the year under review: